 \Paragraph{Rendering}

-All scenes were rendered with PBRT~\cite{Pharr16Physically} using unidirectional or bidirectional path tracing.
+All scenes were rendered with PBRT~\citep{Pharr16Physically} using unidirectional or bidirectional path tracing.
 None of the methods depend on the sampling dimensionality, though we set the maximum path depth to 5 for all scenes to maintain reasonable rendering times.
-The ground-truth images have been generated using a Sobol sampler with at least 1024 samples per pixel (spp); for all other images we use a random sampler.
-To facilitate numerical error comparisons between the different methods, we trace the primary rays through the pixel centers.
+The ground-truth images have been generated using a Sobol sampler with at least 1024 samples per pixel (spp); for all test renders we use a random sampler.
+To facilitate numerical-error comparisons between the different methods, we trace the primary rays through the pixel centers.

 \Paragraph{Surrogate construction}